Learning to Evolve for Optimization via Stability-Inducing Neural Unrolling: Introduction

 \section{Introduction}

-\IEEEPARstart{E}{volutionary} Algorithms (EAs) constitute a core paradigm in computational intelligence for solving complex black-box optimization problems~\cite{deb2009reliability,vural2011performance,xue2023solution,yang2021gradient,cao2024global}.
-These algorithms evolve a population of candidate solutions through selection, recombination, and perturbation.
-This mechanism enables them to explore highly nonconvex, multimodal, and noisy landscapes without relying on explicit gradient information.
-Consequently, this paradigm plays a foundational role in computational science and engineering.
-It underpins diverse applications such as hyperparameter tuning in machine learning~\cite{feurer2019hyperparameter}, aerodynamic shape design~\cite{jones1998efficient}, molecular conformation prediction~\cite{riniker2015better}, and the control of physical systems~\cite{fleming2002evolutionary}.
-Specifically, solvers in these scenarios must navigate high-dimensional and noisy search spaces under tight evaluation budgets.
-They must simultaneously achieve effective exploration and reliable convergence to high-quality solutions~\cite{eiben2002parameter}.
+\IEEEPARstart{E}{volutionary} Algorithms (EAs) are a core paradigm in computational intelligence for solving complex black-box optimization problems~\cite{yang2021gradient,majid2023deep,xue2023solution,de2025differential,cao2024global}.
+By evolving a population through selection, recombination, and perturbation, EAs can explore highly nonconvex, multimodal, and noisy landscapes without relying on explicit gradient information.
+As a result, they underpin a wide range of applications, including hyperparameter tuning~\cite{feurer2019hyperparameter}, aerodynamic shape design~\cite{jones1998efficient}, molecular conformation prediction~\cite{riniker2015better}, and the control of physical systems~\cite{fleming2002evolutionary}.
+In these scenarios, solvers must operate under tight evaluation budgets while navigating high-dimensional and noisy search spaces, requiring both effective exploration and reliable progress toward high-quality solutions~\cite{eiben2002parameter}.

-Optimization research has established two principal families over the past decades: gradient-free, population-based Evolutionary Algorithms (EAs) and model-based Bayesian Optimization (BO).
-The former family, which includes Covariance Matrix Adaptation Evolution Strategy (CMA-ES)~\cite{hansen2003reducing}, Differential Evolution (DE)~\cite{price2013differential}, and various swarm-based methods~\cite{tanabe2014lshade}, is noted for conceptual simplicity and global exploration.
-Conversely, the latter family is widely adopted for sample efficiency in computationally expensive contexts~\cite{cowen2022hebo}.
-However, both families rely on hand-crafted operators and heuristics.
-Furthermore, they lack a unified theoretical foundation for convergence and stability.
-This inherent limitation constrains their efficiency in high-dimensional spaces.
-Consequently, this results in a fundamental \emph{lack of adaptability} to increasingly complex modern workloads.

-A natural response to these limitations is the shift from manually designing operators to \emph{data-driven} and \emph{learnable} evolutionary optimizers~\cite{wu2022ensemble,wang2018offline,lin2024multiobjective}.
-Within the \textbf{Learning to Optimize (L2O)} paradigm, recent studies leverage Recurrent Neural Networks (RNNs) and Transformers as controllers, or employ set-based architectures to model optimization trajectories~\cite{andrychowicz2016learning}.
-In parallel, meta-evolution approaches treat mutation-crossover-selection policies as learnable objects.
-These methods search over expressive families of attention-based, diffusion-inspired, or transformer-style operators~\cite{ma2023metabox,ma2025toward,maneural}.
-Specifically, they seek to automatically discover evolutionary strategies by learning from a task distribution, such as LQD~\cite{bahlous2025dominated} and the Evolution Transformer~\cite{li2025b2opt}.